MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-powershell.md

 ## How to install the AADRM module

-The AADRM module is moving to the [PowerShell Gallery](/powershell/gallery/readme), but for a limited time will still be available on the the Microsoft Download Center.
+The AADRM module is moving to the [PowerShell Gallery](/powershell/gallery/readme), but for a limited time will still be available on the Microsoft Download Center.

 ### To install the AADRM module from the PowerShell Gallery

 If you're new to the PowerShell Gallery, see [Get Started with the PowerShell Gallery](/powershell/gallery/psgallery/psgallery_gettingstarted).
-Follow the instructions for the gallery requirements, which includes installing the PowerShellGet module and the NuGet provider.
+Follow the instructions for the gallery requirements, which include installing the PowerShellGet module and the NuGet provider.

 To see details about the AADRM module on the PowerShell Gallery, visit the AADRM page.